emad-elsaid/live/README.md

 # LIVE

-Youtube have a bug in their playlist feature when adding a live channel video to it.
+Youtube has a bug in their playlist feature when adding a live channel video to it.

 The channel live will stop at some point of time and the live video become a normal video. so you have to regularily remove the video from your playlist and go to the channel and add the new live video to your list again.